Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="4-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 4-script.js
- Done?
-Help

 5. List of elements
 mandatory
 Write a JavaScript script that adds a <li> element to a list when the user clicks on the tag DIV#add_item:

 The new element must be: <li>Item</li>
 The new element must be added to UL.my_list
-You can't use document.querySelector to select the HTML tag You must use the JQuery API
+You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 5-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>